Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Application and admission process

-• The applicant receives confirmation that the electronic application is valid.
+• Applicants will receive confirmation once the electronic application is valid.

 An admissions committee made up of professionals from the field of filmmaking and/or teachers at the Department of Film Arts, reviews all applications from applicants who meet the department's admission requirements.